-Every country seems to have “(enter city name)” is the Venice of (insert country name)” Portugal is no exception.
+Every country seems to have “[enter city name]” is the Venice of [insert country name]” Portugal is no exception.
 Aveiro is the Venice of Portugal.
 You can take a gondola down the water a little ways with a generic schpeel (probably not a word but just go with it) about the farmers who used the boats.
 I was more impressed with the guide who recited everything in Spanish, Portuguese and English back to back.
 Not really worth the price tag since you can walk the route and see the same sites just as easily.

 You can also bike it using free bikes from this little shop near the mall called BUGA.
 I did and the bike was outrageous.
 Wobbly, falling apart and beautifully free.

 I did a day trip to the beach area called Costa Nova.
 I caught the bus at the stop near the big traffic circle, the bus says Costa Nova on it in big letters on the front so you can’t miss it.
-But as to when it comes is a bit more bus-sy/ Portuguese-y.
+But as to the timetable, it is a bit more Portuguese-y.
 My hostel gave me a list of times it stopped there and it was about 6 minutes late but that is provided that the times she gave me were correct.
 It costs 2.40 one way and it is worth every penny.
 I had seen pictures and was nervous I would get off at the wrong stop but as soon as I saw the houses I requested to get off, as did everyone else.
-The beach is gorgeous here, less windy then other beaches I had been to and my god, THE HOUSES.
+The beach is gorgeous here, less windy than other beaches I had been to and my god, THE HOUSES.
 Cutie patooties.

-Porto main sites are pretty self explanatory (apart from THE bookstore, which I have to explain in it’s own post) so I will mostly serve up another type of main.
+Porto main sites are pretty self-explanatory (apart from THE bookstore, which I have to explain in its own post) so I will mostly serve up another type of main.
 Main eats.

 I’d Tapas That

 Taxca has cheap-ish tapas.
 Seafood stew was 3.50.
 There were sandwiches but in general not many options.
-The food was overall good, not mind blowing but good.
-I had a not so good house wine that was sparkling and red, which I am ashamed to say I couldn’t even finish.
+The food was overall good, not mind-blowing but good.
+I had a not-so-good house wine that was sparkling and red, which I am ashamed to say I couldn’t even finish.
 To top it off, it was kind of expensive at 3.50.
 Beer is apparently the way to go here at 1.50.

-Majestic, Like a Gazela
+So Majestic, Like a Gazela.